ApeWorX/silverback/docs/userguides/development.md

 ### Application Events

-You can also add an application startup and shutdown handler that will be **executed by one worker upon every application startup**.
+You can also add an application startup and shutdown handler that will be **executed once upon every application startup**.
 This may be useful for things like processing historical events since the application was shutdown or other one-time actions to perform at startup.

 ```py
 @app.on_startup()